AlibabaCloudDocs/ros/cn.zh-CN/资源类型/API Gateway/ALIYUN::ApiGateway::Api.md

 ```
 ROSTemplateFormatVersion: '2015-09-01'
 Parameters:
-  RequestConfig:
-    Type: Json
-    Description: The configuration of the request
-  Description:
-    Type: String
-    Description: 'Description of the API, less than 180 characters.'
-  ResultSample:
-    Type: String
-    Description: The sample of the result.
-  DisableInternet:
-    Type: Boolean
-    Description: |
-      Set DisableInternet to true, only support intranet to call API.
-      Set DisableInternet to false, then the call is not restricted.
-    AllowedValues:
-      - 'True'
-      - 'true'
-      - 'False'
-      - 'false'
   ApiName:
+    Description: The name of the API.Need [4, 50] Chinese\English\Number characters
+      or "_",and should start with Chinese/English character.
     Type: String
-    Description: >-
-      The name of the API.Need [4, 50] Chinese\English\Number characters or
-      "_",and should start with Chinese/English character.
-  ForceNonceCheck:
-    Type: Boolean
-    Description: >-
-      Set ForceNonceCheck to true, compulsorily check X-Ca-Nonce when
-      requesting,

-      this is the unique identifier of the request, generally using UUID to
-      identify.

-      The API gateway will verify the validity of this parameter after receiving
-      this parameter.

-      The same value can only be used once within 15 minutes.
-It can effectively
-      prevent API replay attacks.

-      Set ForceNonceCheck to false, then no check.
+  AppCodeAuthType:
     AllowedValues:
-      - 'True'
-      - 'true'
-      - 'False'
-      - 'false'
-  ResultType:
-    Type: String
-    Description: >-
-      The format of service's response, "JSON", "TEXT", "BINARY", "XML", "HTML"
-      or "PASSTHROUGH".
-Default is "JSON".
-    AllowedValues:
-      - JSON
-      - TEXT
-      - BINARY
+    - DEFAULT
-      - XML
+    - DISABLE
-      - HTML
+    - HEADER
-      - PASSTHROUGH
+    - HEADER_QUERY
-    Default: JSON
-  FailResultSample:
-    Type: String
-    Description: The sample of the fail result.
-  ErrorCodeSamples:
-    Type: Json
-    Description: The Error Code samples.
-  GroupId:
-    Type: String
-    Description: The id of the Group.
-  ServiceParametersMap:
-    Type: Json
-    Description: >-
-      The mapping relation between (request parameters\const parameters\system
-      parameters) and service parameters.
-  RequestParameters:
-    Type: Json
-    Description: The request parameters.
-    Default: []
-  AppCodeAuthType:
-    Type: String
-    Description: >-
-      When AuthType is APP authentication, the optional values are as follows:
+    Description: 'When AuthType is APP authentication, the optional values are as
-      If not passed, the default value is DEFAULT:
+      follows: If not passed, the default value is DEFAULT:

       DEFAULT: Default (set by group).